Osama-Yusuf/Repo-Radar/backend/README.md

 2. Script actions are executed in a sandboxed environment
 3. GitHub token is required for repository access
 4. Input validation is performed on all endpoints
+5. Vulnerability scan results are stored securely in the database
+6. Raw scan output is preserved for audit purposes
+7. Kubernetes API access is limited to read-only operations
+8. Tekton pipeline logs may contain sensitive information and should be protected

 ## Error Codes